Africa: Vaccination rollout hindered by hesitancy, low supply | DW | 21.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The coronavirus pandemic has not only exposed the global North-South divide – experts in South Africa and Kenya, believe vaccine challenges on the continent are significantly different.
+The coronavirus pandemic has not only exposed the global North-South divide — experts in South Africa and Kenya believe vaccine challenges on the continent are significantly different from elsewhere.

-A new wave of COVID-19 infections across Africa, and the inequitable distribution of vaccines, has further highlighted the multifaceted inequalities both within the continent and across the globe.
-While in some parts of the world, the challenge is overcoming vaccine hesitancy.
-In others, the problem is getting the vaccines to the needy — explains Nicholas Crips, South Africa's Deputy Director General at the country's national Department of Health.
+A new wave of COVID-19 infections across Africa and the inequitable distribution of vaccines have further highlighted the multifaceted inequalities both within the continent and across the globe.
+While in some parts of the world, the challenge is overcoming vaccine hesitancy, in others, the problem is getting the vaccines to the needy, explains Nicholas Crips, South Africa's deputy director general at the country's national Department of Health.

 "We should be over 250,000 [vaccinations] a day.
 We have the vaccine," Crips told DW.
 "We have the capability of vaccinating, mass vaccination sites, private vaccination in pharmacies and other sites, public clinics that are vaccinating, but they are all reporting that they are not full and they could be seeing a lot more people," saidCrips.

-In Kenya, however, the rapid spread of the highly infectious Delta variant coupled with a lack of adequate vaccines for those willing to receive the jab tells a story of woe.
+In Kenya, however, the rapid spread of the highly infectious delta variant coupled with a lack of adequate vaccines for those willing to receive the jab is a woeful story.

-While statistics show that South Africa has vaccinated about 10 million (16.67%), of its 60 million people, in Kenya, only over 2 million (3.5%) of the 52.5 million people have received the jab.
+While statistics show that South Africa has vaccinated about 10 million (16.67%), of its 60 million people, in Kenya, only just over 2 million (3.5%) of the 52.5 million population have received the jab.

 South African officials say they have devised strategies to encourage more people to get vaccinated.

 "We have a lot of vaccination sites.
 Unfortunately, there are not enough people arriving at those sites.
 We are doing door-to-door work.
 We are going to various communities.
-My message to all of them is that vaccines do save lives," David Makhura, South Africa's Premier of the Gauteng province, told DW.
+My message to all of them is that vaccines do save lives," David Makhura, premier of South Africa's Gauteng province, told DW.

 The efficacy of vaccines against the coronavirus is something that many in Kenya, such as Wanjiku, will be happy to attest to.
 Her nephew James Mwangi also lost his father and uncle to COVID.
 "We are traumatized because it's not so easy.
 Some people you were with two weeks ago, they had no issue — then all of a sudden, in a span of less than 10 days, they are all gone."